fpgasystems/hacc/docs/hello-world.md

 Before continuing, please make sure you have been already accepted on ETH Zürich HACC program and you have a valid user account.
 In any other case, please visit [Get started](https://www.amd-haccs.io/get-started.html).

 ## Accessing the cluster
-Access to Linux systems from outside the ETH network is possible but subject to restrictions by the firewall.
-For accessing the HACC, two different methods are possible.
+You must be connected to the ETH Zurich network to access the cluster.
+If this is not the case, you will need to use a [jump host](#jump-host) or set up a [VPN](#vpn) connection.

 ## Jump host